junwatu/recipe-nutritional-analysis/blog/README.md

 CloudDeploy[api]
 ```

-If you use Shift + Enter key in the Wolfram Cloud editor, the above script will be processed and deployed.
+If you use the Shift + Enter key in the Wolfram Cloud editor, the script will be processed and deployed.

 ### Storing Data in GridDB